kimruddock/pawelgrzybek.github.io/_posts/2016-12-06-whats-the-deal-with-the-pointer-events-in-javascript.md

 ---
-title: What's the deal with the PointerEvent interface in JavaScript?
+title: What's the deal with the Pointer Events in JavaScript?
 excerpt: How do you handle mouse events but maintain a good experience for users using their finger as the input device?
 How about pens / styluses?
 Pointer events to the rescue!
 photo: 2016-12-06.jpg
 ---